Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 ### Invoice past due flow

-Once the invoice due date is reached, Amplify Enterprise Marketplace will raise a new invoice event: `state=pastDue` / `status=pending`.
+Once the invoice due date is reached, Amplify Enterprise Marketplace will raise a new invoice event.

+Check for event characteristics: `type=SubResourceUpdated` and `metadata.subsresource=status` and the specific for invoice: `state=pastDue` and `status=pending`

-it is possible to take action on the provider side to reach out the consumer to see why the invoice is not paid yet.
+Tt is possible to take action on the provider side to reach out the consumer to see why the invoice is not paid yet.
 Once the clarification has been made with the consumer, we recommend to change the status to Success as follows:

 ```json
 curl --location --request PUT 'https://apicentral.axway.com/apis/catalog/v1alpha1/subscriptions/{SUBSCRIPTION_ID}/subscriptioninvoices/{SUBSCRIPTION_INVOICE_ID}/status' \